RahulGRAIKAR/POWER-BI_PLAY-STORE-USER-ANALYSIS/README.md

 The primary goal of the project was to extract valuable business insights from massive app store data and present it in a visually compelling and easily interpretable format for stakeholders such as product managers, developers, and marketing teams.

-This Flipkart Sales Analytics Dashboard in Power BI provides a comprehensive view of sales performance, customer behavior, product category trends, and regional demand.
-It is designed to support data-driven decisions by presenting key metrics like total sales, average ratings, quantity sold, and payment preferences.